melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 The surveys in 1980, 1983, and 1986 covered the US West Coast south to 36.8\textdegree N latitude and a depth range of 55-366 m.
-The surveys in 1989 and 1992 covered the same depth range but extended the southern range to 34.5\textdegree N (near Point Conception).
+The surveys in 1989 and 1992 covered the same depth range but extended the southern range to \CapeM (near Point Conception).
-From 1995 through 2004, the surveys covered the depth range 55-500 m and surveyed south to 34.5\textdegree N.
+From 1995 through 2004, the surveys covered the depth range 55-500 m and surveyed south to \CapeM.
 In 2004, the final year of the Triennial Survey series, the NWFSC FRAM conducted the survey following similar protocols to earlier years.